-- (1) Historical amounts do not include pro forma adjustments for income taxes as a result of our change in tax status, which was effective on August 21, 2012 upon consummation of the Business Combination. - (2) We calculate Adjusted EBITDA by taking net income calculated in accordance with accounting principles generally accepted in the United States, or GAAP, and adding interest expense, income taxes, depreciation and amortization, deferred compensation, and stock-based compensation.
+(1) We calculate Adjusted EBITDA by taking net income calculated in accordance with accounting principles generally accepted in the United States, or GAAP, and adding interest expense, income taxes, depreciation and amortization, and stock-based compensation.
 Adjusted EBITDA margin is equal to Adjusted EBITDA divided by net sales.
 We believe that these non-GAAP measures of financial results provide useful information to management and investors regarding certain financial and business trends relating to our financial condition and results of operations.
 Our management uses these non-GAAP measures to compare our performance to that of prior periods for trend analyses, for purposes of determining management incentive compensation, and for budgeting and planning purposes.
-These measures are used in financial reports prepared for management and our board of directors.
+These measures are used in monthly financial reports prepared for management and our board of directors.
 We believe that the use of these non-GAAP financial measures provides an additional tool for investors to use in evaluating ongoing operating results and trends and in comparing our financial measures with other specialty retailers, many of which present similar non-GAAP financial measures to investors.

 Our management does not consider these non-GAAP measures in isolation or as an alternative to financial measures determined in accordance with GAAP.
 The principal limitation of these non-GAAP financial measures is that they exclude significant expenses and income that are required by GAAP to be recorded in our consolidated financial statements.
 In addition, they are subject to inherent limitations as they reflect the exercise of judgments by management about which expenses and income are excluded or included in determining these non-GAAP financial measures.
 In order to compensate for these limitations, management presents non-GAAP financial measures in connection with GAAP results.
-We urge investors to review the reconciliation of our non-GAAP financial measures to the comparable GAAP financial measures and not to rely on any single financial measure to evaluate our business.
+We urge investors to review the reconciliation of its non-GAAP financial measures to the comparable GAAP financial measures and not to rely on any single financial measure to evaluate our business.

+Six Mont hs Ei nded

-nths Ended nber 30, Years Ended December 31,
+June e 30, Year s En ded December r 31,

 2012 2011 2011 2010 2009 2008 2007

-Net income \$ 30,631 \$ 24,687 \$31,360 \$29,709 \$23,223 \$22,736 \$ 18,460
+Net Income \$ 20,789 \$ 18,085 \$ 31,360 \$ 29,709 \$ 23,223 \$ 22,736 \$ 18,460

-Interest expense 626 297 443 467 545 592 972
+Interest expense 176 199 443 467 545 592 972

-Income taxes (4,299) 579 733 609 675 724 461
+Income taxes 424 425 733 609 675 724 461

+Depreciation and

-Depreciation and amortization 7,543 6,158 8,651 7,237 7,013 6,506 5,789
+amortization 4,793 4,037 8,651 7,237 7,013 6,506 5,789

+Stock-based

-Deferred compensation expense 3,898 966 1,415 450 120 260 150
+compensation 1,273 593 1,415 450 120 260 150

-Stock-based compensation 263

-Adjusted EBITDA \$ 38,662 \$ 32,687 \$42,602 \$38,472 \$31,576 \$30,818 \$ 25,832
+Adjusted EBITDA \$ 27,455 \$ 23,339 \$ 42,602 \$ 38,472 \$ 31,576 \$ 30,818 \$ 25,832

-- (3) Gross margin is gross profit divided by net sales. - (4) Operating income margin is income from operations divided by net sales. - (5) Same store sales growth is the percentage change in sales of comparable stores period over period.
+(2) Gross margin is gross profit divided by net sales.

+(3) Operating income margin is income from operations divided by net sales.

+(4) Same store sales growth is the percentage change in sales of comparable stores period over period.
 A store is considered comparable on the first day of the 13th month of operation.
 Same store sales growth amounts include total charges to customers less any actual returns.
 We do not include estimated return provisions or sale allowances in the same store sales calculation, as return reserves are calculated on a consolidated level, and the analysis does not include website sales.
 Same store sales data reported by other companies may be prepared on a different basis and therefore may not be useful for purposes of comparing our results to those of other businesses.